AGEMC-CSE/Project-Database/README.md

-# Projects running under AGEMC CSE/AI Department
+# Projects running under CSE/AI department
 This is the website for project collaboration between students and faculty in the Department of Computer Science and Engineering at Alipurduar Government Engineering & Management College.